by Texas Homesteader~

 Now this is not a sponsored post or anything.
 Nothing was given to us for a review.
 I’m just sharing what we found.
 (And I’m SO happy that we did!)

 A friend recently casually mentioned that they used a sink *Soap-Pump Extension System.
 It includes a longer tube that pulls dish soap directly from the dishwashing soap bottle.

 WHAT??!!
 Directly from the bottle??
 Now I’ve just gotta check that out!

 The premise is simple: No more filling a small container with soap.
-The pump on the sink is connected to a tube that runs to and pulls directly from a bottle of soap stored in the cabinet beneath the sink.
+The pump on the sink is connected to a tube that runs to and pulls directly from a large bottle of soap stored in the cabinet beneath the sink.